RodrigoKugler/CloudWalk_OIA_Proj_2.0-main/README.md

 **THE OPPORTUNITY:**

-CloudWalk's PIX adoption remains flat at **13% of total payment volume** while PIX represents **43% of all payments nationally** (Brazil's #1 payment method).
-This **30 percentage point gap** indicates severe underperformance, but strategic growth requires targeting **20% PIX share** to preserve POS and TAP product profitability while capturing incremental volume.
+Based on Q1 2025 data sample, CloudWalk's PIX adoption remains flat at **13% of total payment volume** while PIX represents **43% of all payments nationally** (Brazil's #1 payment method).
+This **30 percentage point difference suggests a significant growth opportunity**.
+Strategic target: **20% PIX share** to capture incremental volume while preserving POS and TAP product profitability.

 **THE PROOF:**